Privacy policy

 7.5 UNFAIR TERMS

-The provisions of these conditions apply subject to compliance with the mandatory provisions of the Consumer Code concerning unfair terms in contracts concluded between a professional and a consumer.
+The provisions of these terms and conditions apply subject to compliance with the mandatory provisions of the Consumer Code concerning unfair terms in contracts concluded between a professional and a consumer.

 ARTICLE 8.
 DISPUTES